 If the variation to the will causes more Inheritance Tax to arise on the estate, then the Personal Representatives of the estate (i.e. the Executors of the deceased) should also be parties to the deed.
 If so then add them as party 3 in similar form to the other parties.

-Also add an additional signature clause (or as many as are needed) at the end of the deed in the same format as the others with the extra party’s name in it.
+Also add an additional signature clause (or as many as are needed) at the end of the deed.
+Use the same format as the others, with the extra party’s name in it.

 Variation of Joint Tenancy Property

 If the variation relates to property owned under a joint tenancy between the deceased and more than one other party, then you need to name both/all of these other parties as “the Current Beneficiary”.

 To do this, list their name(s) and address(es) in the same paragraph as party 1 and before the words in quotes “the Current Beneficiary” add the word “together” (not in quotes).